-Canada’s indexers look modern and professional with a new website and promotional materials
+Canada’s indexers modernize and grow with new website and promotions

-Most indexer members are freelancers and they depend on the Society’s website to promote their services to publishers and authors in need of an indexer.
+Most indexers are freelancers and rely on the website to promote their services to publishers, editors, and authors.

 I am amazed at what [JoAnne] is accomplishing with the website (Stephen Ullstrom, indexer)

 [JoAnne showed] neurosurgeon-like skills in painstakingly examining every area of our website (Margaret de Boer, President, Indexing Society of Canada)

 - Created an inventory of content on the existing website

 - Rewrote old web pages and wrote new ones

 - Developed a script to link the hundreds of documents (newsletters, minutes, reports) into the new pages

 - Created a manual documenting the website, its functions, and operations.
 The manual is directed at the website administrator, membership secretary, and future web developers

 - A month before before launch, created a 7-minute video introducing the new website and showing what members will do to log in for the first time